atlanhq/camelot/docs/user/how-it-works.rst

 How It Works
 ============

-This part of the documentation includees a high-level explanation of how Camelot extracts tables from PDF files.
+This part of the documentation includes a high-level explanation of how Camelot extracts tables from PDF files.

 You can choose between two table parsing methods, *Stream* and *Lattice*.
 These names for parsing methods inside Camelot were inspired from `Tabula`_.